 A course designed to provide the Professional Writing Division student with the specialized keyboard skills necessary to develop their composition abilities.
 This course will focus on developing sight-reading skills applicable to score-reading, lead-sheet reading, transposition, etc. Open to piano principals or those who have completed basic keyboard classes.

-Continued use of chorale style materials including some standard public school literature.
-Further use of simple melodies with rhythmicized chordal patterns in minor keys.
-Sight-reading of open score vocal arrangements.
-A complete, simplified supplement for pop music, including melody with chordal accompaniment or chordal progressions with bass line.
-Standard progression studies.
+This course develops keyboard skills in a chorale style.
+Student learn typical public school literature.
+They also develop further the application of simple melodies with rhythmicized chordal patterns in minor keys.
+Students master sight-reading of open score vocal arrangements.
+They also learn a complete, simplified supplement for pop music, including melody with chordal accompaniment or chordal progressions with bass line, and standard progression studies.